who-else-but-arjun/Martian_core_analysis/README.md

 - **Time-Frequency Analysis**: Techniques like wavelet transform were used to analyze signal behavior over time.
 - **Visualization**: Spectrograms and time-domain plots were generated to interpret the results.
 - **Synthetic Data Simulation**: Synthetic waveforms were generated from the available seismic data for shadow and non-shadow zones.
-- **Supervised ML to classify the Seismic Data**: Logistic Regression was applied on various features obtained from the seismic data to predict whether it is a shadow zone or non-shadow zone.
+- **Supervised ML to classify the Seismic Data**: Logistic Regression was applied to various features obtained from the seismic data to predict whether it is a shadow zone or non-shadow zone.

 ### 2. Core_radius.ipynb
 This notebook focuses on analyzing and determining the core radius of Mars in a dataset.
 The following steps were performed: